Azerbaijani wrestler advances to next stage of competitions at V Islamic Solidarity Games

-KONYA, Türkiye, August 12.
-Azerbaijani athlete Elis Manolova has advanced to the next stage of freestyle wrestling competitions at the 5th Islamic Solidarity Games, Trend reports.
+KONYA, Türkiye, August 13.
+Azerbaijani athlete Zhala Aliyeva has advanced to the next stage of wrestling competitions at the 5th Islamic Solidarity Games, Trend reports.

-Manolova defeated Uzbek athlete Ariukhan Jumabaeva in the first round with a score of 5:0.

-Earlier, Azerbaijani freestyle wrestlers Rafig Huseynov and Taleh Mammadov advanced to the next stage of the competition, and Eldaniz Azizov and Rafig Huseynov reached the semifinals.

 The V Islamic Solidarity Games are taking place in Konya, Türkiye, from August 9 through August 18.